KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 	--deqp-log-empty-loginfo=disable

+Vulkan compute-only implementations must be tested using option

+	--deqp-compute-only=enable

 There are several additional options used only in conjunction with Vulkan SC tests ( for Vulkan SC CTS tests deqp-vksc application should be used ).